DanielMaritim/search-engine-optimization/README.md

 This is achieved by understanding the target audience,the developer sometimes needs to step into the shoes of the audience and understand what they want.

-Most developers leave this to the Market department
+Most developers leave this to the Market department.

+Site structure is a vital aspect of your SEO strategy.
+The structure of your website shows a search engine which pages of your site are most important.
+This means you can influence which articles will rank highest in the search engines with your site's structure.

 A website should be easy to use and navigate.

 The use of sitelinks help to make the website easy to use.